safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-02 14:38:00 EDT >>

+I'm horrified that the CIA has harmed another church.
+Hickory Valley Christian church's pastor is also the principal/administrator of Hamilton Heights Christian Academy both in Chattanooga.
+I was introduced to Duke by Bonnie Bueh Ford ot Wildwood, GA a very good friend of mine.
+Bonnie is now missing, and Ive received some artwork depicting her demise.
+The CIA loves this artwork and "hotels" (see about them at @ASOTC23 on Twitter).
+One of the CIA personnel around me just showed me a trouble ticket he was opening at Cash App.
+The name DW Stone and CashTag $song504 was on it.
+Thats Duke's.
+He's not answering the phone.

+The CIA knows of my involvement at HHCA.
+I helped the students build their new conputer lab.
+I don't know if anyone else has been harmed so I make this post, like I do for musical artists when I listen to them in my apartment.
+I just wish I had for Tina Turner, she died suddenly after I liatened to Proud Mary.
+Their problem is with Vandaveer (Mark was my best friend) and Prince (was a cousin), so everyone I listen to, they think knows and is writing about this.

+https://facebook.com/kelvineugenewilliams has a list of my work and residences.
+But shortly after making a Reel warning others my old account (kelvinewilliams) was hijacked I was BANNED by Facebook for 180 days.

+<<EOM

 2023-08-02 13:15:00 EDT >>

 Gonna switch it up a bit.
 Some geeks somewhere have suggested just using the commit messages for these updates. changelogs and stuff.